Your Last Formal Step Into Amateur Radio

 October 2005 saw the introduction of the new advanced grade syllabus and there are not many changes to the old Syllabus.
 As an advanced licence you can use your licence in all the countries that have reciprocal licensing with Australia .
 A current list of countries with reciprocal licensing agreements with Australia can be found on the ACMA website.

-You need complete a training course which will take between 50 and 100 hours training and at the end of the course a 50 question multiple choice examination, a multiple choice regulations examination and if you do not hold a foundation licence, practical test and a few days later your on the air with your new advanced grade licence.
+You need complete a training course which will take between 50 and 100 hours training and at the end of the course a 50 question multiple choice examination, a multiple choice regulations examination and if you do not hold a foundation licence, practical test and after processing by the WIA and ACMA your new licence will be issued.
+You can now get on the on the air with your new advanced grade licence.

 The advanced licence provides a great opportunity for young people to expand an interest in communications technology and can be a solid launching base to a rewarding career in science, electronics, and communications.
 The advanced qualification is recognized by some institutions as prior learning and may exempt a holder of this qualification from needing to complete some training modules at TAFE.